brantondemoss/brantondemoss.github.io/writing/garden/index.md

 In other words, for almost any goal, power-seeking emerges naturally as a subgoal.
 Therefore, if we build super intelligent AI systems with essentially any goal, they will tend to seek power over us and the reigns will be out of our hands at that point.

-I’m not sure whether instrumental convergence is exactly correct in its naive form, but the point that we need to be very careful when specifying goals exactly is well taken.
+Whether instrumental convergence is exactly correct in its naive form, the point that we need to be very careful when specifying goals exactly is important.
 Humanity has largely decoupled itself from much of the feedback mechanisms and pressures of the “natural world” and can exert incredible control over the environment.
 With this freedom, we’re free to impose our own goals and dynamics onto things, often to the detriment of the overall system, but to our local gain.
 For example, we can plant huge crops of corn very economically with modern farming methods, but these methods can ruin the soil and upset the balance of the ecology in unintended ways that may ultimately harm us long-term.